3awny/data-assessment-ahmedawny/README.md

 ### Run Everything

-To run all scripts and tests in one go, you can use the provided python script `env_setup_run.py`.
-Ensure the script has execute permissions:
+To setup environment and run all scripts and tests in one go, you can use the provided python script `env_setup_run.py`

 ```bash
 python env_setup_run.py